laurentnoireterre/py-aws-lambda-image-reco/README.md

 # Description

 Simple python program to experiment image recognition using Keras machine learning framework and Tensorflow.
 This has to be deployed within a AWS Lambda function.
+The function posts the result in an SNS topic.

 # Packaging